What Repentance Means

 Jesus calls him a child of the devil.

 John the Baptist, you remember, called them “vipers.”
-(See Matthew 3:7.)
-By that, he meant, children of Satan.
+(Matthew 3:7.)
+By that, he meant, children of Satan, serpent seed.
+That is why Satan is called a man in Isaiah.
+(Isaiah 14: 16)

-Second Corinthians 4:3–4 reveals more fully his desperate condition:
+2 Corinthians 4:3–4 reveals more fully this desperate condition:

-But if our gospel be hid, it is hid to them that are lost: in whom the god of this world hath blinded the minds of them which believe not, lest the light of the glorious gospel of Christ, who is the image of God, should shine unto them.
+But even if our gospel is veiled, it is veiled to those who are perishing, whose minds the god of this age has blinded, who do not believe, lest the light of the gospel of the glory of Christ, who is the image of God, should shine on them.

-This spiritually dead man is mentally blinded, spiritually blinded.
+This spiritually dead man or woman is mentally blinded, spiritually blinded.

-I do not know how clearly you understand it, but all the knowledge that this spiritually dead man has, comes through the five senses: seeing, hearing, tasting, smelling, and feeling.
+I do not know how clearly you understand it, but all the knowledge that this spiritually dead man or woman has, comes through the five senses: seeing, hearing, tasting, smelling, and feeling.

 There is no other way for natural man to get knowledge.
 His body has been his laboratory.